yegappan/lsp/README.md

 The LSP servers are added using the LspAddServer() function.
 This function accepts a list of LSP servers with the above information.

 ## Supported Commands

+The following commands are provided to use the LSP features.

 Command|Description
 -------|-----------
 :LspShowServers|Display the list of registered LSP servers